e-nk/bookshop/README.md

 # ECommerce Shop

-Welcome to the **ECommerce Shop**!
+Welcome to the **ECommerce Book Shop**!
 This is a simple eCommerce web application built using HTML, CSS, JavaScript, and Firebase for user authentication and cart management.
 The site includes various features such as product listing, add-to-cart functionality, a shopping cart page, and a Stripe integration for checkout.

 ## Features